Get Rid of Rodents Once and For ALL!

 You’ll need to place your live trap in an area that is frequented by the rodents and then you’re going to need to check it often.
 There’s no point of going to the trouble of trapping them alive if you let them starve to death.

 Keep in mind however that once you have one rodent in there it’s a lot easier to attract others.
+Just look at this site to get an idea of what can happen.
 Never leave them in there alive for more than two days.
 Once your trap is full, you can take it to a wooded area or open space and release them.

 Never release them too close to your home, since they’ll just move right back in.